Understanding Abandoned Property in Oklahoma

 Key parts of the condemnation process include negotiating with property owners, which requires careful discussion and legal knowledge.

-The condemnor, who usually works for the city or county, talks about ways to keep rundown buildings from falling apart even more.
-Most of the time, the goal is to come to an agreement with the owner about fixes that need to be done or possible compensation if the property can’t be saved.
+Usually, the condemnor works for the city or county.
+They talk about ways to keep buildings that are already in bad shape from falling apart even more.
+The goal is usually to reach an understanding with the owner about what needs to be fixed or how much money could be given if the property can’t be saved.

 Successful negotiations contribute significantly to community well-being by reducing the presence of dilapidated structures and fostering urban renewal.